okta/okta.github.io/_source/_posts/2018-09-12-secure-java-ee-rest-api.md

 ## What About Jakarta EE?

 You might've heard that Java EE has become open source (much like [OpenJDK](http://openjdk.java.net) for Java SE) and its new name is [Jakarta EE](https://jakarta.ee/).
 David Blevins is a good friend and heavily involved in Java EE / Jakarta EE.
 For proof, see his [Twitter bio](https://twitter.com/dblevins): A founder of the Apache TomEE, OpenEJB and Geronimo projects.
 Member of Apache, JCP EC, EE4J PMC, Jakarta EE WG, MicroProfile, Eclipse Board.
 CEO [@Tomitribe](https://twitter.com/Tomitribe).

-I asked David when there would be a useable release of Jakarta EE.
+I asked David when there would be a usable release of Jakarta EE.

 > **David:** The main focus right now is to create a version of Jakarta EE that is compatible with Java EE 8.
 We hope to have that out by the end of the year.
 After that's released, we'll start working on Jakarta EE 9 and iterating as needed.

 Jakarta EE has a [working group](https://www.infoq.com/news/2018/04/jakarta-ee-working-group) that decides the direction of the platform.

-## Learn More about Java EE, Jakarta EE, and OIDC
+## Learn More about Secure REST APIs, Java EE, Jakarta EE, and OIDC

 I hope you've enjoyed this tour that showed you how to build and secure a Java EE REST API with JWT and OIDC.
 If you'd like to see the source code for each completed section, I've put them in branches in the [GitHub repo](https://github.com/oktadeveloper/okta-java-ee-rest-api-example).
 You can clone the different implementations with the commands below: